neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 ## Next steps

 With events now being published to a Kafka stream, you can now set up a connection between Confluent and a supported consumer.
 This is quite simple using a Confluent Connector.
-For example, you can stream data to [Databricks](https://docs.confluent.io/cloud/current/connectors/cc-databricks-delta-lake-sink/databricks-aws-setup.html#), [Snowflake](https://docs.confluent.io/cloud/current/connectors/cc-snowflake-sink.html), or one of the many other supported consumers.
+For example, you can stream data to [Databricks](https://docs.confluent.io/cloud/current/connectors/cc-databricks-delta-lake-sink/databricks-aws-setup.html#), [Snowflake](https://docs.confluent.io/cloud/current/connectors/cc-snowflake-sink.html), or one of the other supported consumers.
 Refer to the Confluent documentation for connector-specific instructions.

 ## References